Florida Department of Education General Education Core Course Options:

 The State of Florida Statute 1007.25 regarding General Education was revised in 2012 and again in 2013 to “improve articulation and reduce excess hours” for students entering the State University System (SUS) and Florida College System (FCS).
 Information on the statute, implementation process and decisions made is posted on the official website at http://www.fldoe.org/articulation/hb7135gep.asp.

-The Board of Governors and Department of Education have established a process for determining the final list of core courses.
-The process is being directed (under guidance from the BoG and DoE) by a Steering Committee consisting of representatives from five SUS and five FCS institutions.
+The Board of Governors and Department of Education established a process for determining the final list of core courses directed by a Steering Committee consisting of representatives from five SUS and five FCS institutions.
 In addition, five Faculty Committees were formed that made recommendations of the specific courses to be included in the core.

-The bill revisions apply to students initially entering the SUS or FCS in the 2015-2016 academic year and thereafter (note that the earlier revision of the bill would have had a 2014-2015 start date).
+The bill revisions apply to students initially entering the SUS or FCS in the 2015-2016 academic year and thereafter.
 The bill in its current form requires that 15 of the 36 general education credits for all SUS and FCS students be chosen from a determined set of 23 courses (the General Education Core) in five categories.
-All SUS and FCS institutions must accept these courses for transfer credit, but no institution must offer all courses.
+All SUS and FCS institutions must accept these courses for transfer credit, but institutions are not required to offer all courses.

 State Core Syllabus Archive